sadmanca/aps105/lectures/lec_notes.md

 ##  17.2. `free`

 After we are done using an array with allocated memory, we should unallocate that memory in the heap so it can be used for other tasks.
-- Memory Leak: when allocated memory is forgotten to be unallocated.

 To free memory allocated to a pointer, we pass that pointer as an argument to the `free()` function:
 ```c